BenedettoSimone/KetoCare/README.md

 aws sqs list-queues --endpoint-url=http://localhost:4566
 ```

-**4. Create the DynamoDB table and populate it**
+### 4. Create the DynamoDB tables and populate them

-1) Use the python code to create the DynamoDB tables
+1) Use the Python code to create the DynamoDB tables

 ```shell
 cd KetoCare